-“North by Northwest" is the Alfred Hitchcock mixture - suspense, intrigue, comedy, humor.
-Seldom has the concoction been served up so delectably.
-Hitchcock uses actual locations - the Plaza in New York, the Ambassador East in Chicago, Grand Central Station, the 20th Century, Limited, United Nations headquarters in Manhattan, Mount Rushmore National Monument, the plains of Indiana.
+“North By Northwest” creates for this country the glamorous background achieved so often and so well in Europe.
+Hitchcock uses actual locations, the Plaza in New York, the Ambassador East in Chicago, Grand Central Station, the 20th Century, Limited, United Nations headquarters in Manhattan, Mount Rushmore (S.D.)
+National Monument, the plains of Indiana.
 One scene, where the hero is ambushed by an airplane on the flat, sun-baked prairie, is a brilliant use of location.
 The scene would not have one-tenth its effect if done in a studio, no matter how skillfully contrived.